-The Patrol Section is responsible for providing primary police service to the following 13 unincorporated townships within Hamilton County: Anderson Township, Columbia Township, Green Township, Miami Township, Symmes Township, Crosby Township, Harrison Township, Sycamore Township, Whitewater Township, the Village of North Bend, the Village of Silverton, the village of Arlington Heights, and the Village of Lincoln Heights.
-These 13 jurisdictions surround the City of Cincinnati and several smaller villages and municipalities and encompass more than 200,000 residents, 207 square miles, and more than 1,000 miles of federal, state, county, and township roadways.
+The Patrol Section is responsible for providing primary police service to the following 12 unincorporated townships within Hamilton County: Anderson Township, Columbia Township, Miami Township, Symmes Township, Crosby Township, Harrison Township, Sycamore Township, Whitewater Township, the Village of North Bend, the Village of Silverton, the village of Arlington Heights, and the Village of Lincoln Heights.
+These 12 jurisdictions surround the City of Cincinnati and several smaller villages and municipalities and encompass more than 200,000 residents, 207 square miles, and more than 1,000 miles of federal, state, county, and township roadways.

 In addition to providing primary police services, the Patrol Section oversees several units which work hand and hand with our officers on the road, including: Aviation, Canine, Heavy Weapons, HCPA Honor Guard, HCPA SWAT, Underwater Search & Rescue, Hazardous Device, and Marine Patrol.